29/10/2020

 The Climate Resilient Agribusiness for Tomorrow (CRAFT) project uses a private sector approach to promote inclusive and resilient growth in agricultural food value chains.
 The project interventions are based on Small and Medium Enterprise (SME) agribusinesses to improve food security by supporting the SMES to build climate resilient farming systems which increase productivity while reducing food waste and losses throughout the supply chain.

 Co-investment with the private sector is one of the key strategies identified by the CRAFT project to achieve sustainable results.
 Through its Climate Innovation and Investment Facility (CIIF), the CRAFT project supports performance-based grants through the private sector.
-SMEs and their contracted farmers are supported by the project through a combination of climate smart agricultural practices and technologies, interventions to de-risk and facilitate the scaling of climate smart investments in the value chains.
+SMEs and their contracted farmers are supported by the project through a combination of climate-smart agricultural practices and technologies, interventions to de-risk and facilitate the scaling of climate smart investments in the value chains.

-Private sector promotes soybean
+Private sector promotes soybean growing

 Okeba Uganda Limited is one of the CRAFT partners working in the soybean value chain in the districts of Mubende, Kakumiro, Kyegegwa and Kyenjojo.
 The company met resistance from farmers when they first tried to introduce soybean as a climate-resilient crop.
-Most of the farmers cited production challenges and lack of a sustainable market.
-Even the district teams during the inception meetings doubted whether Okeba would be able to get the farmers to grow soybean.
-The company however resolved to introduce the MakSoy 3N through community demonstration and learning centres where they offered to train farmers on different climate-resilient practices and technologies for growing soybean.
+Most of the farmers cited production challenges and a lack of a sustainable market.
+Even the district teams during the inception meetings doubted whether Okeba would be able to get the farmers to grow soybeans.
+The company however resolved to introduce the MakSoy 3N through community demonstration and learning centres where they offered to train farmers on different climate-resilient practices and technologies for growing soybeans.

-We encouraged individual farmers who wanted to host demonstration gardens to register and assigned farmers nearby to these demonstration gardens.
+“We encouraged individual farmers who wanted to host demonstration gardens to register and assigned farmers nearby to these demonstration gardens.
 A total of 50 farmers accepted to host the demonstration gardens, with each host mentoring a group of 37 farmers each.
 All the training on climate-smart practices and technologies were carried out through these demo gardens.
 We gave away 20kg of improved MakSoy 3N to each demo host to plant.
 Subsequently, we were able to mobilise all the 1,850 farmers attached to the 50 demo gardens to buy soybean from us to plant on an average of a quarter of an acre of land as a trial.
-Given the COVID-19 restrictions and the fact that it was already late in the planting season, we were encouraged by the number of farmers willing to venture into and plant soybean,” Kenneth Owoyesigyire, Managing Director Okeba Uganda Limited said.
+Given the COVID-19 restrictions and the fact that it was already late in the planting season, we were encouraged by the number of farmers willing to venture into and plant soybean,”

 Throughout the cropping season, it rained only twice, but the soybean crop continued to flourish.
 Despite the drought and late planting, Okeba’s farmers harvested an average of 412kgs of soybean per acre, most of which was bought by Okeba.
 Okeba injected a total of UGX507,880,000 (USD137,451) into the community in just a single season from purchasing the farmers’ soybean harvest.
 “Farmers were very excited even though their yields were less than what was expected due to drought and late planting, in comparison to other beans planted at the same time, they realised that their soybean crop had performed much better.
-This season, we have been overwhelmed by demand from farmers who want our seed and have applied to grow soybean.
-So far, we have sold 20,000kg (20 tonnes) of MakSoy 3N to over 4,000 farmers and we expect the yield to double that of the previous season now that farmers have planted in time and are practising good agronomic practices,” Kenneth Owoyesigyire added.
+This season, we have been overwhelmed by demand from farmers who want our seed and have applied to grow soybeans.
+So far, we have sold 20,000kg (20 tonnes) of MakSoy 3N to over 4,000 farmers, and we expect the yield to double that of the previous season now that farmers have planted in time and are practising good agronomic practices,” Kenneth Owoyesigyire added.

 A farmer’s journey back to soybean growing

-Zainab a host farmer in Kyenjojo district was one of the farmers who resisted Okeba’s proposal to grow soybean.
 “My parents used to grow soybean using local ordinary seed when I was young.
 The soybean would take about six months to mature.
 When the soybean matured, the pods would burst and split open, scattering the grain all over the garden.
 This was worsened by the limited numbers of buyers available.
 As a result, my parents often failed to sell their beans.
 Eventually, we abandoned soybean and resorted to other crops like beans and maize.
 Before the lockdown, we received training and MakSoy 3N from OKEBA Uganda.
 We were taught that MakSoy 3N is drought resistant, high-yielding, and matured within 90 – 110 days.
-True to what we had been told during the training, the soybean pods stayed intact the entire time that it was drying in the gardens, unlike the ones my parents used to plant many years ago that would split open if left to dry in the garden,” Zainab reflects on her journey back to soybean growing.
+True to what we had been told during the training, the soybean pods stayed intact the entire time that it was drying in the gardens, unlike the ones my parents used to plant many years ago that would split open if left to dry in the garden,”

 Farm